SovereignCloudStack/events/OSSEurope2022/ThefifthOpenParadigm-OpenOperations.md

 Open Infrastructure technology has grown up.
-Nevertheless, high quality management and operations of open platforms continues to requires significant skills.
+Nevertheless, high quality management and operations of open platforms continues to require significant skills.
 The Sovereign Cloud Stack project has been created with the goal to significantly lower the bar and with the concept of collaboration over competition first results have been achieved.